TL;DR: How to Make Agile Work in Fast-Growing Startups

 And this is the moment when a parallel IT universe is created, and people without software competence – not mention an understanding of software architecture – gain a say in designing your application.
 The situation will get particularly nasty when Salesforce begins to deviate in functionality from the real application, and syncing data back and forth becomes a major task for the engineering teams.

-Without proper technical leadership and stakeholder management, Salesforce will irrevocably spread in the organization causing frustration throughout engineering & product, bypassing a lot of agile practices.
+Without proper technical leadership and stakeholder management, Salesforce will irrevocably spread to the organization causing frustration throughout engineering & product, bypassing a lot of agile practices.
 (All three of the before-mentioned startups suffered from that syndrome.)

 How-to #7: Agile Metrics

 The general purpose of agile metrics is to understand the current situation better and to gain insight on change over time.
-An agile metric should, therefore, be a leading indicator for a pattern change, providing an opportunity to analyze the cause for change— and act in time if required.
+An agile metric should, therefore, be a leading indicator for a pattern change, providing an opportunity to analyze the cause of change— and act in time if required.

 Contrary to traditional command–and–control organizations, metrics in an agile context are not used to (micro-)manage the individual, the creative worker.
 In an agile organization, metrics are used to provide the team with insights on how to improve continuously.